 If you’re a brand new blogger, you should for sure use your blog to list your services, but you can also find your first clients on websites like Upwork.

 Pros and cons of offering freelance services through your blog:

 2. Monetize Your Blog with Display Ads

 You’ve seen display ads before — they’re the ads that sit on the top, bottom, or side of a webpage.
 Bloggers use them, and so do other websites.
-You can find display ads through networks like Google AdSense (where most new bloggers start), Mediavine, and AdThrive.
+You can find display ads through networks like Google AdSense, Mediavine, and AdThrive.
 This is usually the first blog-specific way to make money blogging.

 There are a couple of different types of display ads you can use to make money blogging: